-We’re kicking off the list with something a little bit different – a blue shaker style kitchen.
-While blue isn’t a traditional shaker colour, it looks great with the recessed panelled cabinets and brightens up this white space.
+We’re kicking off the list with something a little bit different – a blue Shaker style kitchen.
+While blue isn’t a traditional Shaker colour, it looks great with the recessed panelled cabinets and brightens up this white space.

-6. Simple grey kitchen
+2. Simple grey kitchen

-This shaker style kitchen is modern and clean.
-Grey is a colour that has been oh so popular for the last few years, and it’s easy to see why.
+This Shaker style kitchen is modern and clean.
+Grey is a colour that has been oh-so-popular for the last few years, and it’s easy to see why.
 It adds another dimension to your kitchen design.
 And the best thing about grey is that you can use it in multiple shades – from dark to light and everything in between.

 If you love this and want more, here are some more grey kitchen ideas.

-13. Green and grey
+7. Green and grey

 This is not your average country kitchen.
 It’s infused with modern glamour while retaining traditional elements with hints of wood and brass knobs.
 And I like how stainless steel has been incorporated for a contemporary finish in this farmhouse kitchen.

-16. Ambient lighting
+15. Ambient lighting